ceregousa/memre_slate/source/includes/_getting_items_to_study.md

 # Getting Items to Study

-Our learning engine can predict which items a user should review in order to maximize long term retention.
+One of the most powerful features of the Memre learning engine is predicting the learning concepts (i.e., lessons) a user should review next.
+Memre can inform users of the time and day to maximize long-term retention.
+This can be a valuable feature of a higher subscription tier for your users as identifying ways to improve retention ultimately improves performance (i.e., users score better on quizzes) which drives value for the courses and your service.

 ## Getting items to study for maximal knowledge retention